The Kestrel 4 Ounce Tuning Lever

 Carbon fiber tube shaft diameter = 22mm

-Head is 15 degrees (but downward offset of ball lowers the point of applied force, making it effectively a 12 degree lever).
+Head is 15 degrees (but downward offset ball lowers the point of applied force, making it feel and behave more like a 12 degree lever).

 Answers to Common Questions: